 By educating yourself, you can better manage your risk, trade profitably, and set yourself up for success in your new investment.
 While forex trading is easy to learn, you’ll still have to practice and embrace your mistakes.
 Check our detailed guide for beginners on how to learn forex trading.

-Open a Forex Account
+Start to Trade: Open a Forex Account

 A forex account is used to trade foreign currencies.
 Typically, you open a forex account, deposit money and then buy and sell currency pairs.
 Opening a forex trading account is a quite simple process these days given the growth of online forex trading.
-It requires some paperwork and few security steps, such as identity verification, and all can be done online.
+It requires some paperwork and a few security steps, such as identity verification, and all can be done online.
 But first, you’ll have to choose your forex broker, select an account type, register then activates your account.

 AximTrade offers a variety of options when it comes to forex accounts.
 Traders can choose the best account type based on their trading strategy, experience, and capital designed for investment.
 Choices include Standard, Cent, ECN, and Infinite leverage trading accounts.
 All AximTrade accounts offer negative balance protection with a low spread from zero to 1 pip on all majors.
 The forex bonus offers provided by AximTrade have a reputation for providing outstanding terms and high rewards among traders.